-Holly is currently undertaking her pupillage under the supervision of Stephen Robinson and Rebecca Miller.
+Holly joined Chambers in October 2022 after successful completion of her pupillage under the supervision of Stephen Robinson and Rebecca Miller.

 Prior to commencing pupillage, Holly received a scholarship from the Kalisher Trust to enable her to work at the Criminal Cases Review Commission.
 Here, she was involved in reviewing applications from convicted offenders who wished to appeal their convictions and/or sentences to the Court of Appeal as potential miscarriages of justice.
 Such reviews were of a high profile and complex nature, involving murder, sex offence, and terrorism offences.
 Holly often drafted legal research and advisory documents, including on hearsay evidence, joint enterprise, and time remanded in custody abroad to count as time served under the Criminal Justice Act 2003 to assist those who were not legally qualified.